 - Short stories – A brief fictional tale that tells a complete story in a limited number of words.
 They focus on a single theme, plot, or character, offering a quick impactful story.
 Can be useful for people getting into reading as reading a short story won’t come over as overwhelming and you will have the feeling of accomplishing something.

 - Joke books – A collection of humorous anecdotes, puns, and witty one-liners compiled to entertain readers and elicit laughter.
 These books often feature a variety of jokes ranging from wordplay, observational humor, and punchlines.
 They provide a lighthearted escape, making them a delightful choice for those who want a good laugh and a quick read as you don’t have to read the whole book and just read when you want a good laugh.

 - Newspapers – Reading materials that deliver current news on a broad spectrum of topics like politics, global events, sports, entertainment, crime, and local news.
-Published regularly, they feature articles by journalists and even have ad sections.
+Published regularly, they feature articles by journalists, covering sections such as news, opinions, features, and ads sections.
 Newspapers are vital for keeping people informed about the world, serving as a valuable source for staying updated on current events.